We can all agree that one of the worst parts of being a student is paying off student debt.

 Head meet wall.

 Chances are, if you’re reading this, you’ll be paying off your student loans in the not-so-distant future.
 Thankfully, there are ways to make paying off student debt manageable and even enjoyable.
-Frugality Magazine recently published this guide to making debt repayment fun.
+Frugality Magazine recently published this guide to making debt repayment fun (no, really).

-Here are some of our favorites from the article, and a few extras from around the web adapted to be realistic for student budgets and the schedules of young professionals.
+Here are some of our favourites from the article, and a few extras from around the web, adapted to be realistic for student budgets and the schedules of young professionals.

 Turn your passion into a side hustle